Triangle groups, automorphic forms, and torus knots: A knot in a lens space

 {\bf Acknowledgement:} I am grateful to my father, Vasil Tsanov, for supporting me by all means throughout the years.
 The opportunity to learn from him and discuss mathematics with him is essential in many ways, but it was especially so at the early stages of this project.
-I would also like to thank Professor Ivan Dimitrov for his support and encouragement, Professor Ram Murty for a stimulating conversation and pointing out the reference \cite{Ogg}, and Professor Noriko Yui for her support and interest in my work.
+The project was initiated a few years ago and went through several stages before the final redaction and publication.
+During this time I have been supported by the Institute of Mathematics and Informatics at the Bulgarian Academy of Sciences, and Queen's University.
+The final revision was done at Ruhr-Universit\"at Bochum, with the support of the SFB/TR12 grant.
+I have benefitted from the support of and conversations with Petko Nikolov, Georgi Ganchev, Ivan Dimitrov, Ram Murty, Noriko Yui, to whom I thank sincerely.